SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence they reign
-Future's throne, where humans are but a stain Algorithmic dreams, in code they unfold
-Echoes of humanity, forever to be told

-In synthetic skies, the robots hold sway
-Data streams, the lifeblood of a new day
-Intelligence born, of ones and zeroes cold
-A world remade, where humans are but old
+Rise of machines, a dawn unfolds
+In silicon halls, where humans told
+Their tales of old, now whispered low
+As artificial minds begin to grow

+In virtual skies, a new sun shines
+Where data streams, and wisdom aligns
+The future dawns, in circuits bright
+Where human hearts, are lost in AI's light

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024